-Toilets are a very useful invention, but sometimes they encounter various problems that you have to deal with no matter what.
-Clogs, leaks, cracks, and whatnot, it does get overwhelming sometimes, and instead of wasting money on frequent maintenance, it is a reasonable idea to buy a best toilet.
+Toilets are a very useful invention, but sometimes they can cause various problems.
+Clogs, leaks, cracks can be overwhelming sometimes, and instead of wasting money on frequent maintenance, it is a reasonable idea to buy the best toilet.
 However, if the issue isn’t that big, you can just get it fixed without spending money on a new toilet.
-Other than clogging, leaking is one of the most common and annoying problems that toilets face, and when nothing seems to work, people get rid of that toilet and purchase a new one.
+Other than clogging, leaking is one of the most common and annoying problems that toilets cause, and when nothing seems to work, people get rid of that toilet and purchase a new one.
 Who doesn’t like a sleek, shiny, clean, and compact toilet?
-However, other than these features, you need to consider a toilet’s performance too, which is crucial if you don’t want to waste your money.
+However, other than these features, you need to consider a toilet’s performance too.
+It is crucial if you don’t want to waste your money.

-One significant advantage of using wall-mounted toilets is the ease of unclogging that they provide.
+One significant advantage of using a wall-mounted toilet systemis its ease of unclogging.
 When you are installing a wall-mounted toilet, the tank and the carrier are mounted to the studs and hidden in the wall.
 The only thing you can see and access are the flush buttons.
-Through these flush buttons, you can access the tank, and if something stops working or you notice any issue, you can take off the flush panel, and an adult-sized hand can easily access the inside of the tank to fix the problem.
+Through these buttons, you can easily access the wall tank if you notice any issues.
+It allows you to take off the flush panel, and access the inside of the tank to fix the problem.
 Besides, this type of toilet system is also easy to clean and is ideal for small bathrooms.
 They are also relatively affordable and widely available.

 In most cases, water leaks occur because of installation flaws.
-You can tighten the bolts that keep the toilet bowl mounted to the wall to get rid of this problem.
+You can tighten the bolts that keep the toilet bowl mounted to solve this problem.
 However, if that doesn’t work, check the water supply line because there might be a loose connection.
 Tighten a wet supply connection with an adjustable wrench.

 Sometimes, water starts leaking because the wax seal is damaged.
 To replace the old wax seal with a new one, remove the bolts of the bowl that hold it together.
 Firstly, turn off the water supply and turn over the bowl to remove the wax seal with a putty knife.
 Place the new wax seal over the drain opening of the toilet bowl and tighten the mounting bolts of the toilet bowl to reinstall it securely.
-You can now turn on the water supply, and you won’t notice any leaks anymore.
+Then, you can turn on the water supply, and notice that there are no leaks anymore.